-This ground breaking account of all 2,483 species of beetle so far recorded in Hertfordshire. will be published by the HNHS in the summer of 2018.
+This ground breaking account of all 2,483 species of beetle so far recorded in Hertfordshire was published by the HNHS in July 2018.

 Written by the County Recorder, Trevor James, it is beautifully illustrated with colour photographs and provides detailed information on the occurrence of every species, as well as their habitat needs and conservation status.

 It is the first book to cover all the beetles reliably recorded in a UK county in such a comprehensive way – making it a landmark for future studies.

 Published in hardback in the same, attractive A4 format as our five existing wildlife atlases, the book’s 496 pages include 750 distribution maps for the more widely-recorded beetle species.
 More than 600 colour photographs illustrate a group of insects whose intricacy and beauty are too easily overlooked.

 An introductory offer for the book has been extended by a month to end of August 10.
 This means it can be ordered now at the special price of £25, plus £10 for postage and packing.
 This saves £20 on the recommended retail price.
 Please note, however, that a need to re-stock following higher-than-expected demand means there will be a delay in dispatching copies (or making them available for collection) until after 23 July.

 Buyers wishing to save on the charge for mailing such a large book may arrange to collect their copy from the HNHS Secretary in St Albans (by prior appointment).
 Arrangements can also be made to collect the book from the HNHS bookstall on Saturday 28 and Sunday 29 July at the Festival of Wildlife.
 Alternatively, books will be available for collection or purchase at two launch events: